cloud-66-internal/help.cloud66.com/_skycap/quickstarts/getting_started.md

 ## What you’ll need

-Before you start, please check you have the following:
+Before you start this guide, please check you have the following:

 * **A Cloud 66 Account** &mdash; If you don't already have one [sign up for a Cloud 66 account](https://app.cloud66.com/users/sign_up).
 You'll get free unlimited access to all products for 4 weeks.